openharmony/docs/en/application-dev/media/video-playback.md

     // Set the second video playback source. videoPlayer.url = fdPath;

-    // Call the prepare interface to prepare for playback. await videoPlayer.prepare().then(() => {
+    // Call the prepare API to prepare for playback. await videoPlayer.prepare().then(() => {
       console.info('prepare success');
     }, this.failureCallback).catch(this.catchCallback);